madeleinee123/Capstone-Frontend/README.md

 them by priority.
 ## Planning
 To see prior planning, take a look at my <a href="https://github.com/madeleinee123/Capstone-Backend#planning">repo for the backend</a>.
 After completing the backend, I needed to make wireframes for the front end.
-I made a whole bunch and can be found in WIREFRAMES.md.
+I made a whole bunch and can be found in <a href="https://github.com/madeleinee123/Capstone-Frontend/blob/main/WIREFRAMES.md#wireframes">WIREFRAMES.md</a>.

 The next step again was user stories on the trello board.
 Here's a link to the <a href="https://trello.com/b/9CTWcxxz/frontend">frontend Trello board</a>.
 Now I was ready to rumble.